Super Encoding Network: Recursive Association of Multi-Modal Encoders for Video Understanding: Experiments

-\textbf{Implementation Details.} In the Pixel-level Tracking Task, we choose ImageBind\cite{imagebind} as the frozen foundation model, Omnimotion~\cite{omnimotion} as the task model.
-ImageBind\cite{imagebind} is consists of pretrained vision (ViT-H 630M Params) and text encoders (302M params) from OpenCLIP~\cite{openclip}, and Depth encoder ViT-B\cite{vit} (88M).
-We use GPT-4o~\cite{gpt4} and GLPN(62M)~\cite{kim2022global} to generate the caption and depth map of each video.
-Our hyperparameters are consistent with Omnimotion~\cite{omnimotion}.
-The learning rate is set to 3e-5.
-The total training steps is 250k.
-The base learning rate is 3e-4.
-Following the setting of Omnimotion~\cite{omnimotion}, the maximum interval of frame sampling begins from 20 and gradually increases during training.
-We use AdamW optimizer with momentum $\beta_1, \beta_2 = 0.9, 0.999$, and cosine decay scheduler.
+\textbf{Pixel-level Tracking.} We employ \textbf{ImageBind (1.1B)}~\cite{imagebind} as the frozen foundation model, utilizing its ViT-H (632M) Vision, OpenCLIP (354M) Text, and ViT-B (88M) Depth encoders. \textbf{Omnimotion}~\cite{omnimotion} serves as the task model.
+Following Omnimotion~\cite{omnimotion}, we use the AdamW optimizer with a cosine decay scheduler.
+The base learning rate is set to 3e-5, and the total training steps are 250k.
+The frame sampling interval gradually increases from 20 during training.

-In the video-level zero-shot recognition task, we choose VALOR and ImageBind as frozen foundation models to verify that SEN pipeline is effective in different baselines.
-VALOR consists of CLIP-L\cite{clip} for image encoder, BERT-Base~\cite{bert} for text encoder, and AST~\cite{gong21b_interspeech} for audio encoder.
-ImageBind is consists of pretrained vision (ViT-H 630M Params) and text encoders (302M params) from OpenCLIP~\cite{openclip}, and the Depth encoder ViT-B\cite{vit} (88M).
-The learning rate is set to 1e-5, the batch size is set to 32, the total number of training epochs is 10, and the weight decay is set to 0.1.
-During training and testing, the images are resized to 224$\times$224 pixels using bilinear interpolation.
+\textbf{Zero-shot Recognition.} We evaluate SEN on both \textbf{VALOR} and \textbf{ImageBind} backbones.
+VALOR(0.5B) integrates CLIP-L~\cite{clip} (Vision), BERT-Base~\cite{bert} (Text), and AST~\cite{gong21b_interspeech} (Audio).
+We train for 10 epochs with a batch size of 32 and a learning rate of 1e-5.
+Images are resized to $224 \times 224$.
+The VALOR and ImageBind is also the task models.

-In the video-to-Text chatting task, we utilized ImageBind as frozen foundation model, and Shikra~\cite{shikra} as the task model.
-Additionally, GLPN~\cite{kim2022global} and GPT-4o~\cite{gpt4} were employed to create the corresponding key frame depth map and caption. we follow the setting of Shikra~\cite{shikra}.
-We utilize a cosine annealing scheduler for the learning rate, starting with an initial rate of 2e-5 and a batch size of 16.
+\textbf{Video-to-Text Chatting.} We integrate SEN (ImageBind backbone) with \textbf{Shikra}~\cite{shikra}.
+Following Shikra~\cite{shikra}, we utilize a cosine annealing scheduler with an initial learning rate of 2e-5 and a batch size of 16.

-In the One-Shot Video Editing task, ImageBind is treated as the frozen foundation model in SEN and Tune-A-Video~\cite{tune-a-video} as a task model.
-We used GPT-4o and GLPN~\cite{kim2022global} to generate the caption and key frame depth map.
-We follow the setting of Tune-A-Video~\cite{tune-a-video}.
-The learning rate, weight decay, batch size, and total training iters, are set to 3e-5, 0.1, 1, and 300 respectively.
-DDIM sampler~\cite{ddim} with classifier-free guidance~\cite{cfdg} are used in the inference process as Tune-A-Video.
-All the experiments were conducted on 8 NVIDIA RTX A6000 GPU.
+\textbf{One-Shot Video Editing.} We adopt \textbf{Tune-A-Video}~\cite{tune-a-video} as the task model with the ImageBind-based SEN. The model is fine-tuned for 300 iterations with a learning rate of 3e-5 and a batch size of 1.
+Inference uses the DDIM sampler~\cite{ddim} with classifier-free guidance~\cite{cfdg}.
+All experiments were conducted on 8 NVIDIA RTX A6000 GPUs.